fastly/next-compute-js/README.md

 ### <a name="deploy-to-fastly"></a> Deploy the project to your Fastly service

-When you're ready to deploy your site to Compute@Edge, from inside the Next app's root directory, type the following:
+When you're ready to deploy your site to Compute, from inside the Next app's root directory, type the following:

 ```shell
 npm run fastly-deploy
 ```

-The process will build your Next.js project, then switch to the `next-compute-js` directory, build and package the Compute@Edge application to Wasm, and then [start the deployment process to your Fastly service](https://developer.fastly.com/learning/compute/#deploy-the-project-to-a-new-fastly-service).
+The process will build your Next.js project, then switch to the `next-compute-js` directory, build and package the Compute application to Wasm, and then [start the deployment process to your Fastly service](https://developer.fastly.com/learning/compute/#deploy-the-project-to-a-new-fastly-service).

 If you haven't already created a service for your application, you will be prompted for your service's